-Proposed measures to reduce or respond to such demand(s) are:
+Proposed measures to reduce or respond to such demand(s) are: None proposed under this non-project proposal.

 7. Identify, if possible, whether the proposal may conflict with local, state, or federal laws or requirements for the protection of the environment.